ray-project/ray/doc/source/serve/develop-and-deploy.md

 Note that the code configures parameters for the deployment, such as `num_replicas` and `ray_actor_options`.
 These parameters help configure the number of copies of the deployment and the resource requirements for each copy.
 In this case, we set up 2 replicas of the model that take 0.2 CPUs and 0 GPUs each.
 For a complete guide on the configurable parameters on a deployment, see [Configure a Serve deployment](serve-configure-deployment).

+If you have need of sending gRPC requests, see [Set Up gRPC Proxy](serve-set-up-grpc-proxy).

 ## Test a Ray Serve application locally

 To test locally, run the script with the `serve run` CLI command.
 This command takes in an import path formatted as `module:application`.
 Run the command from a directory containing a local copy of the script saved as `model.py`, so it can import the application: